 It has been almost a year (come the end of October) that I had been without a teaching job.
 I have been doing editing work on side but I miss students and the classroom.
-Last year at this time I had just begun to feel confident as though I had found myself: learning to apply my degree and getting beyond the basics; ready to take on more creative practices.
-Then Luke and I got married, quit our jobs, and moved to Corning NY. (for more on this see Update Part three: Life in 2012)
+Last I had just begun to feel as though I had found myself: learning to apply my degree and ; ready to take on more creative practices.
+Then L and I got married, quit our jobs, and moved to upstate New York. (for more on this see Update Part three: Life in 2012)

-The sum-up is that I had no connections here-Luke and I have started our marriage off somewhere where we knew no-one, no family or friends in the state.
-And as much as jobs should be based on your experience and resume, the truth is it always helps to have a network (it really is all in who you know).
+As much as jobs should be based on your experience and resume, the truth is it always helps to have a network (it really is all in who you know).
 Who did I know?
 No one!
 So I did some inquires, asked around, did research, called all the schools and programs that had ESL adult/college courses and came up empty handed.
-After a few fits about this, I bucked up and by early summer started applying to college level English writing and reading courses with hopes of landing a teaching job by the fall.
+By early summer I started applying to teach college level English writing and reading courses with hopes of landing a teaching job by the fall.
 Then came the waiting.

 What does fall mean to you?